Cannula transfer

 Cannula transfer or cannulation is a set of air-free techniques used with a Schlenk line, in transferring liquid or solution samples between reaction vessels via cannulae, avoiding atmospheric contamination.
-While the syringes are not the same as cannulae, the techniques remain relevant.
+Syringes are not the same as cannulae, but cannula transfer techniques remain relevant when using them for this purpose.

 Two methods of cannula transfer are popular: vacuum, and pressure.
 Both utilize differences in pressures between two vessels to push the fluid through.
 Often, the main difficulty encountered is slow transfer due to the high viscosity of the fluid.